 I think it was in between Carver and Dostoevsky

-The blood rushed back like a flood, heart raced
+Blood rushed in like a flood and my heart raced

-Like a youth chasing fireflies around a field.
+Like a childs chasing fireflies around a field.

 Sat down on the floor and said “You are right.”

-This time, it was the mind who let her inside.
+This time, the mind who let inside the open

-And dreams and fears like it had a small racing
+Like it had a small racing heart of its own

 Down on the floor with all of them, undefeated,